fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 OK
 ```

-Another non-changing merkelized request, `ls`, can be used to obtain argument key's immediate children list:
+Another non-changing request, `ls`, can be used to obtain argument key's immediate children list:
 ```bash
 > python query.py localhost:46157 ls a
 ...